Matt is a professional painter who owns and operates his own painting business, specializing in interior and exterior house painting.

 Should You Paint or Replace Your Vanity?

-Painting a bathroom vanity is easy and often cheaper than buying a new one and paying for installation.
+Painting a bathroom vanity is easy and definitely cheaper than buying a new one.
 Most vanities can be painted with only one gallon each of primer and paint.
-With a roll of painter's tape and a few basic painting supplies, you can complete this small project for around $150, or less.
+With a roll of painter's tape and a few basic painting supplies, you can complete this small project for around $150 or less.
 A pre-made vanity of decent style and quality will cost more than that brand new.

 - Surface cleaner

 - Wood filler

 - High quality paint brush ( 2 to 3-inch)

 Moisture and exposure to soap and cleaning chemicals should be taken into consideration when choosing paint for your vanity.
 Does the vanity need constant cleaning from soap and tooth paste splatter?
 If so, you might even look beyond paint.

 - White lacquer: White pre-catalyzed lacquer is an excellent option for vanities, cabinets, and furniture.
 White lacquer looks very similar to paint, but it's more durable and chemical resistant.
 However, lacquer dries really fast and should only be applied with a sprayer to get the best finish.
 You can spray solid lacquer with an HVLP sprayer, or an airless sprayer.
 Lacquer is very thin and lays out like glass when sprayed.